shinwookim/sysNotes/src/datarep/integer.md

 | `010`                 | 2     |
 | `011`                 | 3     |

 we can see that numbers with a 1 in the left-most bit is negative, whereas numbers with a 0 in the left-most bit are positive.
-We can also see that there is one additional negative number than the positives (-4 does not have a positive counterpart).
+We can also see that there is one additional negative number than the positives.
+That is, \\(-4\\) does not have a positive counterpart.
 Two's complement is achieved by:
-1. Star with the equivalent positive number.
+1. Starting with the equivalent positive number.
-2. Invert (or flip) all bits – changing every 0 to 1, and every 1 to 0;
+2. Inverting (or flip) all bits – changing every 0 to 1, and every 1 to 0;
-3. Add 1 to the entire inverted number, ignoring any overflow
+3. Adding 1 to the entire inverted number, ignoring any overflow

 For example, to write \\(-3 \\) using 4 bits:
-1. we first write the bit pattern for positive \\(3 \implies \verb|0b0010|\\).
+1. We first write the bit pattern for positive \\(3 \implies \verb|0b0010|\\).
 2. We then flips all the bits \\( \verb|0b0010| \implies \verb|0b1100|\\).
 3. Finally, we add 1 to get \\( \verb|0b1100| + 1 \implies \verb|0b1101|\\).